Haxeling/haxe-starling/README.md

 # Haxeling (Starling for Haxe)
 ===============

-## Warning: this version of Starling is currently only compatible with OpenFL 3.6 & Lime 2.9
+## Warning: Currently only compatible with OpenFL 3.6 & Lime 2.9

 [Read more] (http://blog.peteshand.net/starling-for-haxe/)